steven851007/SwiftLint_build_phase_example/README.md

 # SwiftLint Build Phases with Xcode Input Output Files

-This repository contains an example project demonstrating how to set up SwiftLint build phases using Xcode's input-output files feature.
+This repository contains an example project demonstrating how to set up SwiftLint build phases using Xcode's input-output files feature by defining a pre-build action to generate the input file list for SwiftLint.
 This setup solves the new warning introduced in Xcode 14:

 `warning build: Run script build phase 'SwiftLint' will be run during every build because it does not specify any outputs.
 To address this warning, either add output dependencies to the script phase, or configure it to run in every build by unchecking "Based on dependency analysis" in the script phase.`